|Code||Course Title / Description|

 |RELG110||Introduction to Christianity I 2 credits|

-This course is part I of the required sequence for full-time incoming students.
+This course, or RELG108 - Essentials of Christianity I, is one part of a required sequence (108&109 or 110&111) of introductory courses for full-time incoming students.
 It is an introduction to the study of Christianity.
 Through selected readings, it focuses on the nature of the Christian faith, the gospel, and the doctrines of Christianity.
 It serves also as an introduction to the academic study of religion and theology.

 |RELG111||Introduction to Christianity II 2 credits|

-This course is part II of the required sequence for full-time incoming students.
+This course, or RELG109 - Essentials of Christianity II, is one part of a required sequence (108&109 or 110&111) of introductory courses for full-time incoming students.
 It is an introduction to the study of Christianity.
 Through selected readings, it focuses on the nature of the Christian faith, the gospel, and the doctrines of Christianity.
 It serves also as an introduction to the academic study of religion and theology.

 |RELG223||The Life of Christ 3 credits|